OsBlaineOra/db-devops-tools/Liquibase.md

 ## Run on Change
 Some database objects are created using the "Create or Replace" syntax such as Views and PL/SQL objects (Functions, Procedures, Packages and Triggers).

-It is a good practice to maintain the source for these objects directly in your VCS and have liquibase "re-compile" them whenever they change.
+It's a good practice to maintain the source for PL/SQL objects directly in your VCS and have liquibase "re-compile" them whenever they change.

+### Create a View
 Create a new changelog

 Run the following in your **Cloud Shell(ssh)**